HIO Coronavirus (COVID-19) FAQ

 Q. Can I apply for OPT outside the U.S.?

-A. You must be physically present in the U.S. at the time you apply for OPT.
 You can leave the U.S. while the application is pending.
 You must provide a mailing address in the U.S. where USCIS can send any correspondence related to your application.
 It is essential that this address be valid for 3-5 months and the person receiving the mail must be at that address to receive the mail and forward it to you.

 Q. If I am in the U.S., can I submit my OPT or AT application to the HIO remotely?